Dr Yaël Schlick

 Office: Watson 523

-Travel writing, feminist theory, autobiography, and American poetry.
+Travel writing, autobiography, and American poetry.

 - “Writing Wonder: Elizabeth Bishop’s Ethics of Perception,” Environmental Ethics (forthcoming).